nhsconnect/prm-practice-migration-data-pipeline-prototype/SPIKE_DOCS.md

+## Activation

+Activation requires the terraform host to have a rout to port 80 for the activation target.
+As a work around both the DataSync agent and the Storage Gateway can be activiated via the AWS console.

+#### StorageGateway

+1. Visit the StorageGateway in AWS console
+2. Under the Gateways tab choose "Create Gateway"
+3. Follow instructions to activate the EC2 gateway

+#### DataSync

+1. Visit the DataSync in AWS console
+2. Under the Agents tab choose "Add Agent"
+3. Follow instructions to activate the EC2 agent.

 ## Demonstration

 Once the Terraform has been applied, there will be a Storage Gateway with an NFS file share, and a DataSync task that will move data from the file share to a separate S3 bucket.